Finnair Logo

 Finnair Logo History

-The company was founded in the early 20th century, in 1923, but the first known Finnair logo appeared in 1968.
+The company was founded in 1923, but the first known Finnair logo appeared in 1968.
 Initially, the company was called Aero Osake-yhtiö.
-Only after the war, in 1946, the state bought a large portion of the company’s shares, beginning to influence its development.
+Only after the war, in 1946, did the state buy a large portion of the company’s shares, beginning to influence its development.
 As it grew, the idea arose to change the name to something more scalable, suitable for a national carrier.

 The company unofficially used the name Finnair in 1953 but registered it in 1968.
 That’s when the first corresponding logo appeared.
 By then, the company had already owned a fleet of jet vessels for long-haul flights.
 Therefore, it chose the ambitious theme of intercontinental flights worldwide for its identity.
-However, it failed to meet the goal fully, and in subsequent years the sign was changed to a wordmark without images.
+However, it did not fully meet the goal, and in subsequent years, the sign was changed to a wordmark without images.

 What is Finnair?

-Finnair is a Finnish state airline with an extensive network of flights within the country and international flights to Asia, Europe, and North America.
-The company’s fleet is comprised of Airbus planes.
+Finnair is a Finnish state airline with an extensive domestic network and international flights to Asia, Europe, and North America.
+The company’s fleet comprises Airbus planes.
 Around 12 million people use the carrier’s services each year, although this number dropped to 3 million in 2022 due to the pandemic.

 1968 – 2000